indigotech/onboard-caio-pires/README.md

 * Android Studio 3.6.3
 * Run over Samsung Galaxy S9

+Some good reference for setting up the environment: <https://reactnative.dev/docs/environment-setup>

 ## Steps to run and debug

 Once in /elessar/ folder, open a terminal and run:

 ```console